The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates for all state highways and bridges

 This project is part of the Lake Washington Urban Partnership, a collaborative effort between WSDOT, King County, the Puget Sound Regional Council (PSRC), and the Federal Highway Administration (FHWA) to explore innovative ways to help manage congestion on SR 520.
 For more information visit the WSDOT SR 520 Bridge page.

 Construction of new facilities, such as bridges, is typically financed through bonds which must be repaid.
 Historically, tolls have been used in Washington State to pay for 14 bridges constructed with bonds.
-The most recent example of this financing strategy is the new Tacoma Narrows Bridge that opened in July 2007.
+The new Tacoma Narrows Bridge opened in July 2007.

 More Commuters are saving time and experiencing less congestion-related stress on SR 167.
 The SR 167 high occupancy toll (HOT) lanes are high occupancy vehicle (HOV) lanes open to solo drivers who choose to pay a toll.
 Carpools of two or more, vanpools and buses use the lanes toll-free.
 Toll rates adjust electronically to ensure traffic in the HOT lane is free flowing even when the regular lanes are congested.